SoftUni-Internal/interactive-content/EN/00-Encapsulation/04-Mutable-and-Immutable-Objects.md

 # Imutable Fields

-- For securing our collection we can return `Collections.unmodifiableList()`, this encloses our reference type and does not permit any change:
+- For securing our collection we can return `Collections.unmodifiableList()`
+  * This encloses our reference type and does not permit any change

 ```java
 class Team {